garidium/g-ffl-checkout/README.txt

 6. The Download FFL will securely retrieve the FFL copy on-file.
 These links are not shareable and work for you as a subscriber to the g-FFL API

 == Changelog ==
+17. v1.4.0 Added White-labeling Features for Plugin Name and Logo
-15. v1.3.9 Cosmetic Logo Changes
+16. v1.3.9 Cosmetic Logo Changes
 15. v1.3.8 Minor fix for situation when user changes FFL during checkout
 14. v1.3.7 Fix display of Tax and Shipping Costs after FFL selection
 13. v1.3.6 Improved load speed of orders page, checking for on-file FFL